The flames were the bane of the Blackland.

 And with that, Ophelia nudged her mare’s side and rode out into the coming night.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Psixi_and_CompanyWrite a Review